Mother and daughter having a serious talk on the sofa

 Keep gathering evidence about your child’s needs.
 This may help you find support and ensure that the information about your child is up to date.

-If your child is not offered treatment by CAMHS, or needs support while on a waiting list, there are other options including voluntary organisations and charities, private counselling and therapy services, as well as online support and apps your child can access directly.
-Here are some of the other ways you may be able to find help for your child.
+If your child is not offered treatment by CAMHS, or needs support while on a waiting list, there are other options.
+Here are some of the other ways you may be able to find help for your child:

 Your GP or school may be able to refer to other services offering support, such as Early Help, children’s wellbeing practitioners or educational mental health practitioners.